bcgov/statscan-taxdata-tidying/Scratch/README.md

 # about the scratch folder
-{raison d'être} for this folder is to re-work the long R scripts into one that follows a workflow for loading the files, clearning, merging, and outputing the t1 tax data.
+{raison d'être} for this folder is to re-work the long R scripts into one that follows a workflow for loading the files, cleaning, merging, and outputing the t1 tax data.
 This workflow is to make the R scripts more efficient with the use of functions.
 This folder is under development.